Norman D'Amours

-Norman Edward D'Amours (born October 14, 1937) is an American Democratic politician who was a member of the United States House of Representatives from New Hampshire from 1975 to 1985.
+Norman Edward D'Amours (born October 14, 1937) is an American lawyer and Democratic politician who was a five-term member of the United States House of Representatives from New Hampshire from 1975 to 1985.

 Early life

 Born in Holyoke, Hampden County, Massachusetts, D'Amours attended parochial school in Holyoke and High School in Worcester, Massachusetts.
 He graduated from Assumption College with a B.A. in 1960 and from Boston University School of Law with an L.L.B. in 1963.
 He was admitted to the bar in Massachusetts in 1963 and in New Hampshire in 1964.
 He was also admitted to the bar in the District of Columbia.
 He was a practicing attorney in New Hampshire and served in the United States Army Reserves.

 Career

 D'Amours served as assistant attorney general for the state of New Hampshire from 1966 to 1969 and as city prosecutor of Manchester, New Hampshire from 1970 to 1972.